csswizardry/csswizardry.github.com/_posts/2023-10-17-the-three-c-concatenate-compress-cache.md

 from a given origin.
 Given this limitation, it was advantageous to have fewer
 files: if we needed to download 18 files, that’s three separate chunks of work;
 if we could somehow bring that number down to six, it’s only one discrete chunk of work.
-This gave rise to heavy bundling and concatenation—why download three CSS files (half of our budget) if we could compress them into one?
+This gave rise to heavy bundling and concatenation — why download three CSS files (half of our budget) if we could compress them into one?

 <small>Given that [66% of all